RQConf_PartnerLoginUrl RQConf_CheckUrl

 In general, you must pay Québec Pension Plan (QPP) contributions if you meet the following two conditions:

-You cease to pay QPP contributions when you retire.
+You cease to pay QPP contributions in the following situations:

 QPP contribution rate

-For 2022, the total of the employee and employer QPP contribution rates remained at 10.8%, for an employee contribution rate of 5.4%.
-The total of the employee and employer rates for the first additional QPP contribution increased from 1% to 1.5%, for an additional first employee contribution rate of 0.75%.
+For 2024, the total of the employee and employer QPP contribution rates remained at 10.8%, for an employee contribution rate of 5.4%.
+The total of the employee and employer rates for the first additional QPP contribution remained at 2%, for a first additional employee contribution rate of 1%.
+The total of the employee and employer rates for the second additional QPP contribution (applicable only if the salary or wages fall between the maximum pensionable earnings and the additional maximum pensionable earnings) is 8%, for a second additional employee contribution rate of 4%.

 Overpayment